torcolvin/couchbase-lite-wiki/Database-Schema.md

 ## Indexes

 In the storage architecture, indexes and queries belong to a KeyStore (not directly to a DataFile), so it's _possible_ for multiple KeyStores to have indexes.
 However, the higher-level database layer only makes use of indexes on the default (document) KeyStore, and the discussion below assumes that.

-(Most databases also contain a SQLite index named `kv_default_seqs`, which is created automatically the first time a LiteCore query is ordered by sequence.)

 The discussion below describes the schema of an index named "`NAME`".